Manjima Mohan

-Personal life
+Personal Life

 Manjima is the daughter of veteran cinematographer Vipin Mohan and dancer Kalamandalam Girija.
 After completing her schooling at Nirmala Bhavan Higher Secondary School, Thiruvananthapuram, Kerala, she pursued a B.Sc. degree in mathematics from Stella Maris College, Chennai, Tamil Nadu.
-She married Gautham Karthik on 28 November 2022.
+She married actor Gautham Karthik on 28 November 2022.

 Career

 Manjima was a leading child artist in Malayalam film industry in early 2000s later she also hosted a television call-in show for kids by the name ‘'Hai Kids'’ on Surya TV for three years which rose her fame among Malayali audience.

 Despite having had acting experience, she said that she was "not at all confident" when she started shooting for the film and that the initial days were "terrifying".
 Oru Vadakkan Selfie, which was directed by G. Prajith and scripted by Vineeth Sreenivasan, featured Manjima Mohan as the female lead.

 Upon the release of Oru Vadakkan Selfie, Manjima landed her first Tamil film, Achcham Enbadhu Madamaiyada.
 Its director Gautham Vasudev Menon, who was impressed with her work in Oru Vadakkan Selfie, cast Manjima as the female lead, after she had gone through an audition.